EFSCOIN/EFS/README.md

 ## Modifying Qt source

 Source is in the `recovery` folder.
-Be aware that user interface screens will appear larger in Qt Creator then when deployed on the Pi, can raise font sizes 2 points to compensate.
+Be aware that user interface screens will appear larger in Qt Creator then when deployed on the Efs, can raise font sizes 2 points to compensate.

 Several constants can be changed in `config.h`